 It’s basically winter everywhere right now which means that just about everyone could benefit from a big bowl of Chicken and Dumplings.
-It’s the ultimate winter comfort meal in my humble opinion and I love doing it in the crockpot because it’s so much easier that having to watch the stove.
+It’s the ultimate winter comfort meal in my humble opinion and I love doing it in the crockpot because it’s so much easier that having to watch the stove and I love the smell of carrots, celery, and onions simmering away for hours.

 I grew up on Chicken and Dumplings and honestly, dumplings in just about any type of soup.
 My mom would throw dumplings in her beef stew too.
 They were little pockets of perfection to me.
 If I had to choose only one meal to eat in the winter.
 It’s Crockpot Chicken and Dumplings, folks.
-There’s no competition in my mind.
+There’s no competition.

 Now if you grew up on Chicken and Dumplings and you’re looking at this like, “what in the world are you trying to tell me right now?” because I’ve got little round lumpy pillows in that bowl instead of flatter strip like thick noodle things.
 I know.
 I know.

-My mama is the queen of easy in the kitchen so when she made her dumplings she just mixed up a little flour, milk, and water and dropped those suckers in.
+My mama is the queen of easy in the kitchen so when she made her dumplings she just mixed up a little flour, milk, and water.
+Instead of rolling out and cutting dumplings she just dropped those suckers in.
 I don’t even think my mom owns a rolling pin.
-You won’t not find my mom rolling out dough and cutting it into strips.
-Not when the same thing can be accomplished by dropping it by spoonfuls into the pot.
+You will not find my mom rolling out dough and cutting it into strips.
+Not when practically the same thing can be accomplished by dropping it by spoonfuls into the pot.
 Haha

 I’ve made them both ways and honestly don’t care which way they are made as long as I can eat them.
 Stat!
 Doing the drop dumpling method is most definitely easier and makes for less clean up.
 I know yall appreciate that so let’s do it that way in this recipe, alright?